kauevestena/osm_sidewalkreator/README.md

   - Export the generated sidewalks, crossings and kerb points to a JOSM ready format, where all the importing into OSM shall be done.

 It is mostly intended for Acessibility Mapping.

+# Known Issues:

+The only dependency (osm2geojson) have shapely as dependency, but sadly it doesn't come bundled with QGIS, so you can install it manually with:

+    <qgis_python_path> -m pip install shapely